teal-finance/quid/README.md

 ## Request a token

 A public endpoint is available to request tokens for namespaces.
 A max time to live must be provided.
-Ex: request a token with 24h lifetime `/request_token/24h`:
+Ex: request a token with a 24h lifetime `/request_token/24h`:

    ```bash
    curl -d '{"namespace":"my_namespace","username":"my_username","password":"my_password"}' -H \